gitcoinco/web/docs/GRANTS.md

 perspective.
 Requiring one signature for each transfer can be a pain if you want to send a lot of transfers, so you'd be doing a lot of clicking when checking out with large carts.

 To remedy this, we ask you to login to a "Gitcoin zkSync" account.
-This account is created by asking you to sign a different message from the regular zkSync message, and this gives us an L1 account that the Gitcoin app has the private key to.
+This generates an L1 account that the Gitcoin frontend can use to sign transactions directly.
+The private key to this account is derived from the signature, and is never stored or transmitted anywhere.
 We then login to zkSync with *this account*, and now can use this account to send transfers without prompting you for each transfer!
 Funds are only held by this account temporarily to improve UX.
 Because it does not permanently hold funds there is no additional security risk.